AgnosPCB/documentation/docs/maintenance/Troubleshooting.md

             ![Preferences](../assets/maintance/icon-2.png)

-        5. Click on Behavior tab and select "Ask me what to do"
+        5. Click on the Behavior tab and select "Ask me what to do"

             ![Behavior tab](../assets/maintance/icon-3.png)